 Yes, you can bring your own food.
 There is a large pavilion in the Meadows as well as tables along the roadway and trails.
 You can carry your picnic along with you while you hike and find the perfect place to eat and relax

 Or, why not leave lunch up to us?
-We’ve got a great menu in the Sky Lounge (open March-November) up top or at our Old Rock Café down in Chimney Rock Village.
+We’ve got a great menu in the Sky Lounge Deli (open April – December) up top or at our Old Rock Café down in Chimney Rock Village.
 Cliff Dwellers Gifts and the Sky Lounge gift shop carry snacks and beverages year ‘round.
 No matter where you get your meal, we have plenty of picnic tables throughout the Park where you can enjoy it.

 Occasionally if it is very icy or if there is a flood warning we will close the Park for the day.
 We will always put an alert on our website when we close unexpectedly.